Military police: Italy

 The Arma dei Carabinieri is a gendarmerie force acting as both the military police and one of the four national police forces in Italy.
 Formed on 13 July 1814, it has been for almost two centuries the senior branch of the Italian Army, until on 5 October 2000 it became a fully independent Service of the Italian military.

-With a strength of about 120,000, the Arma dei Carabinieri is a very large organization, including its own air and naval services, but most of its personnel is used for civilian police duties.
+With a strength of about 120,000, the Arma dei Carabinieri is a very large organization, including its own air and naval components, but most of its personnel are used for civilian police duties.

-The properly Military Police components of the Arma dei Carabinieri are grouped into the "Divisione Unità Mobili Carabinieri" (Carabinieri Mobile Units Division), organized as follows:
+The dedicated military police components of the Arma dei Carabinieri are grouped into the "Divisione Unità Mobili Carabinieri" (Carabinieri Mobile Units Division), organized as follows: